prof-groff/tezio/docs/pages/educational.md

-# Educational Resources
+# Educational

-How are Tezos addresses deterministically determined from mnemonic phrases?
-[Click here to find out.](tezos_hd_wallets.md)
+- How are Tezos addresses deterministically determined from mnemonic phrases?
+[Learn more...](tezos_hd_wallets.md)
+- What are the domains of the elliptic curves used on Tezos?
+[Learn more...](crypto_notes.md)
+- What are cryptographic co-processors?
+[Learn more...](cryptoprocessor.md)